osism/osism.github.io/docs/guides/deploy-guide/bootstrap.md

 ## Network configuration.
 It is recommended to backup the existing network configuration.

 1. Configure the network setup
+   Have a look to the [network documentation](../../configuration-guide/network.md) and configure it before running this playbook
    ```
    osism apply network
    ```